shh2000/LibEpidemic-Docs/docs/source/Modeling Guide/Node and Edge.rst

 **Name** is throughout LibEpidemic, is the unique identifier that marks a node or compartment, and cannot be duplicated.

-The **next_name_list** records the subsequent node of this node, the name of the subsequent node is the key, and the fixed value 0 is the value.
+**Next_name_list** records the subsequent node of this node, the name of the subsequent node is the key, and the fixed value 0 is the value.
 The value may change in the future and is used to mark some properties of the node.